-Cladding is an exterior finishing system akin to a skin or an additional non-load bearing layer which serves a dual purpose.
-It not only helps in protecting the interiors of the building from the harsh weather elements but also makes the outside decorative and attractive.
-The right cladding helps to maintain the buildings weather-tight and cost-effective, at the same time provides thermal insulation, reducing the temperature variation inside the building.
-It also helps to improve interior acoustic and day lighting.
+Cladding is an exterior finishing system akin to a skin or an additional non-load-bearing layer that serves a dual purpose.
+It not only helps protect the interiors of the building from harsh weather elements but also makes the outside decorative and attractive.
+The right cladding helps to maintain the buildings weather-tight and cost-effective, at the same time providing thermal insulation, reducing the temperature variation inside the building.
+It also helps to improve interior acoustics and daylighting.

-Is it a surface treatment that we are designing for the aesthetics of the building or we are detailing for encasing the build volume?
+Is it a surface treatment that we are designing for the aesthetics of the building or we are detailing for increase the build volume?

 In today’s context buildings are designed in two ways: